 Activate DKIM Signing

-- Wait for DNS propagation (up to 48 hours, usually much faster)
+- Wait for the changes to spread across the internet (up to 48 hours, usually much faster)

 - Return to Admin Console → Gmail → Authenticate Email